MaxencePPierre/ada-project/README.md

-# How is evolving the interest about ecology through Amazon ?
+# How is the interest in eco-friendly products evolving within Amazon?

-# Abstract
+## Abstract

 The dataset we have choosen is the Amazon reviews which contains product reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
 This year’s theme is “data science for social good”, we though about how we could improve society through data analysis.